SixArm/sixarm-macos-setup/README.md

-# SixArm Mac Setup
+# SixArm macOS Setup

-How to set up a new Mac computer?
+How to set up a new macOS computer?
 These notes show how our teams do it.

 Contents: